Skip to content

 • DEFRA have not yet appointed a certification body for overseeing approved manufactured solid fuel.

-• After May 2021, the rules in Smoke Control Areas to use manufactured solid fuels will be extended to all areas, nationwide.
+• The rules in Smoke Control Areas to use manufactured solid fuels cover all areas, nationwide.

 How to prepare your business